-NADI is Fiji’s international gateway, as home its main airport and as a transit point to the popular Mamanuca and Yasawa islands that tourists flock to throughout the year.
+Nadi Town is Fiji’s international gateway, as home its main airport and as a transit point to the popular Mamanuca and Yasawa islands that tourists flock to throughout the year.
+Denarau Island is a tourism mecca with upmarket real estate and connected to mainland Nadi by a bridge.
+Denarau has many holiday homes and is the Pacific's largest intergrated resort island with a selection of international hotel brands.

-The town was declared a city in October 2017, which also marked the 70th anniversary of its municipal authority, the Nadi Town Council.
-This is headed by Special Administrator Robin Ali and CEO, Peter Dinning.
+Nadi Town is Fiji's third largest and its municipal services are overseen by the Nadi Town Council, headed by Special Administrator Robin Ali and CEO, Peter Dinning.
 Representing the interests of its local business owners is the Nadi Chamber of Commerce & Industry, under the presidency of Dr Ram Raju.

 Like most local towns, Nadi’s name derives from the area’s indigenous district, known as the tikina of Nadi.
 Accounts note that Nadi was an established planting ground by 1870, and even had a Nadi Bay Planters Association.Fiji was a British colony (until 1970) and Nadi was used as a training based for the Allied Forces during World War 2.
 The country did not have a regular military force and received a large contingent of troops from New Zealand, which assumed responsibility for defending Fiji.